xbeat/Machine-Learning/README.md

 Log loss, also known as logarithmic loss or cross-entropy loss, is a crucial metric in machine learning, particularly for classification problems.
 It measures the performance of a classification model where the prediction output is a probability value between 0 and 1.
 The goal is to minimize the log loss, as lower values indicate better predictions.

+## Handling Imbalanced Datasets in Tabular Classification

+Imbalanced Datasets in Classification

+Imbalanced datasets are a common challenge in tabular classification tasks.
+They occur when one class significantly outnumbers the other classes, leading to biased models that perform poorly on minority classes.
+This imbalance is often inherent in real-world data, such as fraud detection or rare disease diagnosis.
+Understanding and addressing this issue is crucial for developing effective classification models.

 ## Explaining the Embedding Layer in Python

 Understanding Embedding Layers